-While no aquatic species at risk were identified on the mapping as being present within the Subject Lands, two species ranked as Special Concern on the federal Species at Risk Act were identified in Lake Ontario adjacent to the Subject Lands: Deepwater Sculpin (Myoxocephalus thompsonii) and Upper Great Lakes Kiyi (Coregonus kiyi).
-Deepwater Sculpin are most often present between 60 m and 150 m deep (COSEWIC 2006) and would therefore not be expected to be present in the Lake Ontario shoreline area, adjacent to the Subject Lands.
-The Lake Ontario population of Upper Great Lakes Kiyi is considered to have gone extinct in 1964 (DFO 2016) and therefore, is not expected to occur in Lake Ontario adjacent to the Subject Lands.
+While no aquatic species at risk were identified on the mapping as being present within the Subject Lands, directly east of the Subject Lands along the Lake Ontario shoreline, two species ranked as Special Concern on the federal Species at Risk Act were identified: Deepwater Sculpin (Myoxocephalus thompsonii) and Upper Great Lakes Kiyi (Coregonus kiyi).
+Deepwater Sculpin are most often present between 60 m and 150 m deep (COSEWIC 2006) and would therefore not be expected to be present in the Lake Ontario shoreline area fronting the Subject Lands.
+The Lake Ontario population of Upper Great Lakes Kiyi is considered to have gone extinct in 1964 (DFO 2016) and therefore, is not expected to occur in Lake Ontario fronting the Subject Lands.